sagemath/trac_to_gh/Issue 6328.md

 # Issue 6328: optional doctest failure -- bugs in the graph theory section of constructions guide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6328

 Original creator: was